 - Computing in a cell the length of characters for ensuring data accuracy

-The main objective of MIS report is measuring the key performance indices of different operations & multiple units.
-Here is another MIS Report Sample with various macro & micro level indicators.
+The main objective of the MIS report is to measure the key performance indices of different operations & multiple units.
+Here is another MIS Report Sample with various macro & micro-level indicators.

-Click the link to check and download PDF.
+Click the link to check and download MIS Report Format PDF.

 MIS report meaning in simple terms is a management information system that provides data patterns, employee information, latest patterns & trends.
 MIS reports are required by companies to make key business decisions & improve short-term & long-term performance.